TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-29-how-will-programming-look-like-in-2025.md

 ### "BC Break" Redefined

 The AI will also help you to generate migration AST recipes, so the instant upgrade can entirely handle the BC break.
 That would lead to a redefinition of "BC break" as we know it today.
-The BC break would only occur when automated upgraded cannot happen, and a human is needed to change the code.
+The BC break would only occur when automated upgrade cannot happen, and a human is needed to change the code.

 ### Try RFC Locally